You are here

 Alice started in school food service as a substitute in the kitchen.
 She advanced to a full-time position after one person retired, and then assumed the Kitchen Manager position one year later when the kitchen manager retired.
 Alice is from Fowler School District in southeastern Colorado, with a pupil membership of 400.
 Alice is new to food service, but food service is part of her family; her sister is a kitchen manager in Maine!
 Alice looks forward to learning and growing in the position of the ACSN member.
 She is married, and has five children and 15 grandchildren!

-Erika is the Director of Food and Nutrition Services in Cherry Creek Schools in Centennial, CO.
-The district has about 55,000 students with 60 schools and a free and reduced price percentage of about 28 percent.
-She has a bachelor’s degree in Dietetics from Colorado State University and a master’s of Public Health degree from the Colorado School of Public Health.
+Erika is currently with Jefferson County R-1 and was previously Director of Food and Nutrition Services at Cherry Creek Schools in Centennial, CO.
+Erica has a bachelor’s degree in Dietetics from Colorado State University and a master’s of Public Health degree from the Colorado School of Public Health.
 After dabbling in clinical dietetics, teaching and health communications, Erika feels lucky to have found school nutrition – a perfect combination of the fields she enjoys most.
 Erika is actively involved in the Colorado School Nutrition Association (CSNA) and is the current CSNA Vice President.

 Kelly Grable Chrisman is the Director of Partnerships and School Relations with CharterChoice Collaborative (SFA).
 CharterChoice currently partners with 16 charter schools serving over 7,000 students.
 Kelly’s role is to help support prospective and participating charter schools with their healthy meal programs.
 Aspects of this role include identifying resources for participating charter schools and the CharterChoice organization to support ongoing efforts in offering healthy meals to students and participation in federal and state reimbursable meal programs.
 Prior to joining CharterChoice, Kelly spent over ten years with the Colorado League of Charter Schools working with charter schools and supporting the organization’s efforts in performance management and member services.